What is a Successful Year, Really?

 May you get out of bed on January 1 and get to bed on December 31, and in-between do what you want to do.

-Even if you had an awesome 2018, the best thing you can do is to continue to build upon it.
-If you’re coasting then you are either going downhill or you are using up the last of your previous momentum.
+If you’ve had a good year, then you should keep building on it.
+If you are simply coasting then it means you are either going downhill or you are using up the last of your previous momentum.

 However, clarity on your goals can be tricky...